Dori Monson, conservative Seattle radio host, dies at 61

-Dori Monson, the Puget Sound region’s longtime conservative radio host from “the mean streets of Ballard,” died suddenly Saturday night at 61, in a Seattle hospital, according to KIRO Newsradio.
+Dori Monson, the Puget Sound region’s longtime conservative radio host from “the mean streets of Ballard,” died Saturday night at a Seattle hospital, according to KIRO Newsradio.
+He was 61.

 In addition to his highly rated three-hour show each weekday, he was part of the Seahawks radio broadcast team and local sports.

-KIRO described him as a “longtime watchdog of government and social issues” and said the station is working to create on-air tributes.
+KIRO Newsradio described him as a “longtime watchdog of government and social issues” and said the station is working to create on-air tributes.

+A written statement from Bonneville International, which owns KIRO-FM, said Monson suffered a “cardiac event” at home on Thursday and was hospitalized.

 Monson attended the University of Washington, and worked at KING-TV and KING Radio before joining KIRO in the early 1990s.